-This page is given over to traditional Scottish recipes, local produce ingredients and whatever we have knocking about on Rona (for eating I mean).
+This page is given over to mostly traditional Scottish recipes, but certainly using local produce ingredients and whatever we have knocking about on Rona (for eating I mean).

 I was thinking about the plates of Cullen Skink that I have had in restaurants and cafes around Scotland (and once in England).
 The various permutations from the really original to the quite plainly bizarre, given that it was an inexpensive dish in my youth it can be very expensive to-day.
 Although the best plate made by a cafe was in Stonehaven and one of cheapest!!!
 Of course all are judged by the soup we had at home, the way Mother made it.
 That set me thinking (always dangerous) .
 Are there any restaurants in Scotland focusing on down to earth Scottish cooking.
 Then I was thinking we should concentrate more on that here and on what would have been what was eaten here.